rushikeshsl/mobile-game-funnel-and-monetization-analysis/README.md

 6. Generate data-driven recommendations to improve user retention, engagement, and monetization efficiency.

+# Methodology

+The analysis was conducted using a user-level event dataset containing behavioral activity from 50,000 users acquired during Q1 2024.
+The objective was to evaluate how effectively users progressed through the mobile game's lifecycle, from acquisition and onboarding to engagement and monetization.

+The analytical approach consisted of three stages:

+### 1. Funnel Construction

+Two key funnels were defined to evaluate user progression across the product:

+**Activation Funnel**

+* App Install
+* App Open
+* Signup Complete
+* Tutorial Complete
+* Level Complete

+**Monetization Funnel**

+* Level Complete
+* Ad Impression
+* Ad Reward Claimed

+For each stage, unique users were counted and conversion rates were calculated relative to the initial install population to measure user retention throughout the journey.

+### 2. Segmentation Analysis

+User behavior was analyzed across key dimensions including:

+* Acquisition Channel
+* Device Type
+* Country

+This segmentation enabled comparison of engagement, retention, and monetization performance across different user groups and traffic sources.

+### 3. Dashboard Development

+SQL was used to calculate funnel metrics, conversion rates, drop-off rates, and segment-level performance indicators.
+The resulting outputs were integrated into an interactive Power BI dashboard to provide a consolidated view of acquisition, activation, engagement, and monetization performance.

+The dashboard was designed to support both executive-level monitoring and deeper investigation of user progression through the funnel, enabling identification of retention bottlenecks and monetization opportunities.

 # Insights Deep Dive

 ## 1. User Acquisition & Top-Level Funnel Performance